At least one dead, several injured in on-campus shooting at Grambling State University - KTVZ

 At least one dead, several injured in on-campus shooting at Grambling State University

-At least one person has died and multiple others were injured in an on-campus shooting early Sunday morning during a homecoming event at Grambling State University in Louisiana.
+One person has died and seven others were injured in a shooting at Grambling State University in Louisiana early Sunday morning, police and university officials said in a news conference.

+One person died, one is hospitalized in critical condition and six suffered non-life-threatening wounds, Louisiana State Police Master Trooper Michael Reichardt said.
+Only one of the injured victims was a student.

+“At this point, we have no suspect information for this shooting,” said Reichardt, adding the motive is unknown.
+“Our investigators are doing everything they can.”

 The-CNN-Wire